Donovan Mitchell NBA Preview vs. the Celtics

 Donovan Mitchell Insights vs. the Celtics

-- The Cavaliers rank 13th in possessions per game with 100.5.
-His opponents, the Celtics, have one of the slowest tempos with 101.8 possessions per contest.
+- He's made 3.1 threes per game, or 21.1% of his team's makes from beyond the arc this season.

-- On defense, the Celtics have given up 108.8 points per game, which is third-best in the league.
+- Mitchell's opponents, the Celtics, have one of the NBA's slowest tempos with 101.7 possessions per game, while his Cavaliers rank 13th in possessions per game with 100.6.

-- The Celtics are the 11th-ranked team in the league, giving up 43.3 rebounds per game.
+- The Celtics are the fourth-best defensive team in the NBA, giving up 109 points per contest.

-- The Celtics are the third-ranked squad in the NBA, allowing 23.7 assists per contest.
+- The Celtics give up 42.9 rebounds per game, ranking ninth in the NBA.

-- The Celtics are the 20th-ranked squad in the NBA at allowing threes, conceding 13.5 made 3-pointers per contest.
+- The Celtics are the third-ranked team in the NBA, allowing 23.9 assists per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!